Call us, Mon-San, 9:00-20:00

 Blood

 Cold soapy water can help clean fresh blood from the sofa.
-Never use warm water; this way, you "fix" the stain in the leather, making it ten times harder to remove.
+Never use warm water - this way, you "set" the stain in the leather, and it will be ten times harder to remove.

 A dissolved aspirin tablet in a glass of water will help against dried blood stains.
-If you can't remove the stain the first time, go over it again with the solution.
+If you can't remove the stain the first time, go over it with the solution again.

 An alcohol solution will help against marker or pen stains.
-Dampen a cotton ball and gently remove the stain.
+Soak a cotton ball and gently remove the stain.
 Do not use acetone for cleaning, as it can ruin the leather.

-Alcohol tends to evaporate oils, so be sure to apply a conditioner or moisturizing cream after cleaning.
+Alcohol tends to evaporate oils, so make sure to apply a conditioner or moisturizing cream after cleaning.

 If you spill tea or coffee on the leather sofa, vodka, isopropyl alcohol, or perfume will help.
-Wipe the leather with a dry cloth to remove excess moisture, then sprinkle with salt.
-After a couple of minutes, brush off the salt and rub the stain with an alcohol-soaked cotton ball.
+Wipe the leather with a dry cloth to remove excess moisture and then sprinkle with salt.
+After a couple of minutes, brush away the salt and go over the stain with a cotton ball soaked in alcohol.

 Red wine stains are the hardest to remove.
 The sooner you clean the sofa, the more likely you are to save it.

-Regular ice will help clear the sofa of gum or wax traces.
+Regular ice will help clear the sofa of traces of chewing gum or wax.
 Wrap it in cellophane or a thin cloth and apply it to the stain.
-Wait 10-15 seconds, then remove the stain with the blunt side of a knife.
+Wait for 10 to 15 seconds and then remove the stain with the blunt side of a knife.

-How to Remove Mold and Mildew from a Leather Sofa
+How to remove mold and fungus from a leather sofa

 Fungi or mold on leather furniture appear due to high humidity in the house or excess moisture on the surface after wet cleaning or spilled drinks.

-A vinegar solution will help fight mold.
+A vinegar solution will help combat mold.
 Mix at a ratio of 1 tablespoon per 100 ml of water.
-Wipe the infected surface with a cotton ball soaked in the solution, then remove the residue with a dry cloth; this must be done before it absorbs into the leather.
-An alternative to vinegar can be a special mold remedy, which is easy to find in a furniture store.
+Wipe the infected surface with a cotton ball soaked in the solution and then remove the residue with a dry cloth; this should be done before it absorbs into the leather.
+An alternative to vinegar can be a special anti-mold remedy.
+It is easy to find in a furniture store.

-Periodically check your sofa for mold; the longer it "lives" in the leather, the harder it will be to remove.
+Periodically check your sofa for mold: the longer it "lives" on the leather, the harder it will be to remove.

-A white sofa looks more impressive than its black "brother," but it is much more difficult to care for.
+A white sofa looks more impressive than its black "brother," however, it is much more difficult to care for.

-If you prefer home remedies, use a mixture of beaten egg white and half a glass of milk for cleaning.
-Dampen a cloth and wipe the sofa's surface.
+If you prefer homemade remedies, use a mixture of beaten egg white and half a glass of milk for cleaning.
+Dampen a rag and wipe the surface of the sofa.

-Warm milk, ammonia, or vinegar in a low concentration will handle fresh grease stains.
-For light stains, toothpaste will help; apply a bit of toothpaste on a soft-bristled brush and gently clean the stain.
+Warm milk, ammonia, or vinegar in a low concentration will tackle fresh grease stains.
+For light stains, toothpaste will help: apply a little toothpaste to a soft-bristled brush and gently clean the stain.

-After cleaning, don't forget to apply a moisturizer; it will prevent the leather from drying out and protect it from dust and high temperatures.
+After cleaning, do not forget to apply a moisturizer: it will prevent the leather from drying out and protect it from dust and high temperatures.

-When choosing a cleaning agent, immediately exclude regular stain removers, detergents with abrasive particles, degreasing gels for dishes, and chlorinated products from the list.
-The same applies to hard rags and brushes.
+When choosing a cleaning agent, immediately exclude regular stain removers, abrasive particle detergents, grease-cutting dish gels, and chlorinated products from the list.
+The same goes for hard cloths and brushes.

 Never use sharp objects.
-Leather cuts and scratches easily; to remove marks, you will need to buy a special product.
+Leather cuts and scratches easily; to remove marks, you will have to buy a special product.

-Leather upholstery loses its elasticity over time and starts to crack; this happens because natural oils evaporate from the surface.
-Use a moisturizer such as cream or conditioner to slow this process.
+Leather upholstery loses its elasticity over time and begins to crack; this happens because natural oils evaporate from the surface.
+Use a moisturizer like lotion or conditioner to slow down this process.

 Maintain moderate humidity indoors, ideally no more than 70%.
-Dry air is also not good for leather; it can dry out the material and cause cracks.
+Dry air is also bad for leather: it can dry out the material and cause cracks.

 Keep your leather sofa away from radiators and direct sunlight.
-Do not place the sofa closer than a meter from a radiator or heater.
+Do not place the sofa less than a meter away from a radiator or heater.

-If you plan to be away for a month or more, cover the sofa with a special layer made of natural material.
-This will prevent dust from accumulating on the surface.
+If you plan to be away for a month or more, place a special cover made of natural material over the sofa.
+It will prevent dust from accumulating on the surface.

 The secret to the durability of a leather sofa is prevention.
-At least once a month, wipe the entire surface with a damp cloth and solution, and check for new stains once a week.
-This way, your leather sofa will serve you for many years and retain its presentable appearance for a long time.
+At least once a month, clean with a damp cloth and a solution over the entire surface, and once a week check for new stains.
+And then, your leather sofa will serve you for many years and retain its presentable appearance for a long time.

 Whatsapp